I Became a Cat Lady During the Pandemic and It's Pretty Cool, Actually

 Short on sleep, but full of warm satisfaction at the thought of the kittens being safe, I scrolled back to the first message in our chain, finally having a chance to ponder this new personality descriptor that had been graciously but unsolicitedly bestowed upon me: “cat lady.”

-I’ve always liked cats, but I’ve never had one of my own.
-(I live with my parents, and my dad is allergic to fur.)
-Over the years, I’d often tried to develop relationships, or even acquaintanceships, with my neighborhood cats.
-My efforts were mostly in vain.
-I’d make an attempt, get rebuffed, and move on, distracting myself with other things in life.

 But in 2020, there weren’t many “other things in life” to keep me busy.
-When socializing was still out of the question due to COVID restrictions, I began taking long, solo walks around my neighborhood.
-Initially, I saw this as an opportunity to be alone with my thoughts, but I soon realized that I wasn’t actually alone — there were a lot more cats than usual, triumphantly reclaiming the streets that had, until now, been overrun with cars and pedestrians.
+When socialising was still out of the question due to COVID restrictions, I began taking long, solo walks around my neighbourhood.
+Initially, I saw this as an opportunity to be alone with my thoughts, but I soon realised that I wasn’t actually alone — there were a lot more cats than usual, triumphantly reclaiming the streets that had, until now, been overrun with cars and pedestrians.

 Advertisement